vanhoesenj/GDAL-VCGI/README.md

 `gdaldem color-relief input_grid.tif color-rules.txt output-color-relief.tif`).

 ##### **6. Polygonize** ([gdal_polygonize.py](http://www.gdal.org/gdal_polygonize.html))
 Although the majority of the tools in the GDAl library were developed for raster analysis/processing it is often useful to convert raster layers to polygon features for cartographic representation.
-This utility is similar to the Raster to Polygon tool available in the ESRI ArcMap suite.
+This utility is similar to the *Raster to Polygon* tool available in the ESRI ArcMap suite.

 ##### **7. Grid** ([gdal_grid](http://www.gdal.org/gdal_grid.html))
-It is often... updating soon.
+This utility interpolates continuous raster layers from point data using IDW, Nearest and Average algorithms - each of which have their own parameters that can be defined.
+It is similar to the interpolation tools available in the ArcMap suite.
+Perhaps the most exciting aspect of this tool is it offers the ability to parallelize processing to expedite your analyses.

 ##### **8. Merge** ([gdal_merge.py](http://www.gdal.org/gdal_merge.html))
+This utility can be used to merge or mosaic multiple raster grids into a single file.
+This is especially useful for working with [ASTER](http://asterweb.jpl.nasa.gov/gdem.asp) or National Elevation Data ([NED](http://ned.usgs.gov/)) files.
+This is similar to the *Mosaic to New Raster* tool available in the ESRI ArcMap suite.
 ##### **9. Contour** ([gdal_contour](http://www.gdal.org/gdal_contour.html))
+Once you have a single elevation layer - either after using `gdal_merge` or downloading an individual file - you can use this tool to create vector contours.
+This utility is similar to the *Contour* tool in the ESRI ArcMap suite.
 ##### **10. Build Pyramids** ([gdaladdo](http://www.gdal.org/gdaladdo.html))
+If you create or are working with larger raster files,  you may want to create tiles of your data at varying zoom levels.
+This utility retiles a given raster file into multiple images for faster viewing and redraw time.
+This is similar to the *BuildPyramids* tool in the ESRI ArcMap suite.